Topological BF Theory construction of twisted dihedral quantum double phases from spontaneous symmetry breaking

 The same phase transition happens at $J_v=+\infty$ upon varying $J_s/T$.
 Sufficiently large $J_v$ condenses the vector field $\mathbf{v}_\mathbf{i}$, thereby Higgsing the $U(1)$ part of the $O(2)$ gauge field to $\mathbb{Z}_n$.
 Importantly, a residual $\mathbb{Z}_2\equiv O(2)/U(1)$ gauge redundancy still remains, which together with the unbroken $\mathbb{Z}_n$ gauge structure results in a $D_n$ QD phase.
 Here the Ising field $s_\mathbf{i}$ plays the role of $\eta$ anyon in $D(D_n)$ for odd $n$, and its condensation Higgses the $\mathbb{Z}_2$ part of the $D_n$ gauge field through a 3D Ising transition, leaving a $D(\mathbb{Z}_n)$ phase.

-When $J_s=+\infty$, the $\mathbb{Z}_2$ part of the $O(2)$ gauge field is Higgsed through an Ising transition, and the theory \Eq{eq:LH} becomes a lattice Abelian Higgs model with charge-$n$ matter \cite{Fisher1989,Dasgupta1981,Lee1985,Gao2022}.
-Increasing $J_v/T$ condenses $\mathbf{v}_\mathbf{i}$, thereby Higgsing the $U(1)$ gauge structure to $\mathbb{Z}_n$; this marks a 3D XY transition from the $U(1)$ Coulomb phase to the $D(\mathbb{Z}_n)$ phase \cite{Dasgupta1981,Lee1985,Gao2022}.
-Similarly, when $s_\mathbf{i}$ is gapped at $J_s=0$, tuning $J_v/T$ also effects a 3D XY transition between the $O(2)$ Coulomb phase and the $D(D_n)$ phase.
-A direct transition between $O(2)$ and $\mathbb{Z}_n$ phases can occur when the Ising and the XY transitions meet with each other.
-The phase diagram is shown in the leftmost panel of Fig. \ref{fig:schematic}.
+When $J_s=+\infty$, the $\mathbb{Z}_2$ part of the $O(2)$ gauge field is Higgsed through an Ising transition, and the theory \Eq{eq:LH} becomes a lattice Abelian Higgs model with charge-$n$ matter~\cite{Fisher1989,Dasgupta1981,Lee1985,Gao2022,Bonati2024}.
+Increasing $J_v/T$ condenses $\mathbf{v}_\mathbf{i}$, thereby Higgsing the $U(1)$ gauge structure to $\mathbb{Z}_n$; this marks a 3D $U(1)$ transition of an abelian Higgs model~\cite{Bonati2024} from the $U(1)$ Coulomb phase to the $D(\mathbb{Z}_n)$ phase~\cite{Dasgupta1981,Lee1985,Gao2022}.
+Similarly, when $s_\mathbf{i}$ is gapped at $J_s=0$, tuning $J_v/T$ also effects a 3D $U(1)$ transition between the $O(2)$ Coulomb phase and the $D(D_n)$ phase.
+A direct transition between $O(2)$ and $\mathbb{Z}_n$ phases can occur when the Ising and the $U(1)$ transitions meet with each other.
+The phase diagram is shown in the leftmost panel of Fig.~\ref{fig:schematic}.

 \textit{Stable multicritical point.---} It is unnatural to expect a direct transition between $U(1)$ and $D_n$ phases, as neither one is the subgroup of the other.
-However, as we show below through a perturbative renormalization group (RG) analysis, a direct transition can happen at a stable multicritical point where the four stable phases meet, described by the $O(3)$ Wilson--Fisher (WF) universality class with emergent $O(3)$ symmetry.
+However, a Monte Carlo simulation (see End Matter for details) with monopole suppression suggests that for a wide range of $\kappa$ the multicritical point remains stable.
+Such a direct transition between the $D_n$ phase and the $U(1)$ Coulomb phase is similar to the deconfined quantum critical point and SPT transitions \cite{dqcp,Wang2017dqcp,Roberts2019,Senthil2024,Tsui2015,Tsui2017,Chatterjee2023,wu2024}.
+In what followings we propose a scenario based on a perturbative renormalization group (RG) analysis that a direct transition can happen at a stable multicritical point with an emergent $O(3)$ symmetry where the four stable phases meet.